Home > Cruises > Asia Cruises > Bangkok, Bali & Beyond

 With a thriving arts scene, lush beauty and magnificent seaside vistas, Bali has long beckoned travelers in search of ultimate beauty.
 The island's rich Hindu culture has forever held that gods live in all things natural—from mountains to streams to pebbles on the beach—lending the island a peaceful air.
 Denpasar is the island's thriving capital.
 Founded as a market town, it still bustles with colorful stalls and vast emporiums selling bright sarongs and intricately patterned batik.

-Launched in 2018, the Viking Orion is an all-veranda ship, part of a fleet of award winning, state of the art ships incorporating all the comforts & luxuries you would expect from Viking.
+Viking Venus, joined Vikings' fleet in 2021, a state of the art, all-veranda ship, incorporating all the comforts & luxuries you would expect from Viking.
 Read more

 The Thinking Person's Cruise